 Meet the Team

-As part of South West Lakes Trust, Wheal Martyn is led by the Trust’s Leadership Team, headed up by the Chief Executive of both charities, Andy Parsons.
+As part of South West Lakes Trust, Wheal Martyn is led by the Trust’s Leadership Team.
 Wheal Martyn also benefits from back office and marketing support from the South West Lakes Trust team.
-For more details of the Leadership Team click here.

 Colin became General Manager of Wheal Martyn when it became part of South West Lakes Trust in 2010 and in 2015 took on the role of Managing Director.
 Colin has worked for South West Lakes Trust since 2000 in various roles and is a graduate of the Trust’s Management Development Programme.
 Previous roles include Assistant Manager of the Trust’s flagship wedding and conference venue at Roadford Lake and Head of Hospitality.
 With a growing passion for heritage he chairs the China Clay History Society, the Cornish Mining Attraction Marketing Association and is a Trustee of Cornwall Museums Partnership.
 Colin splits his time between both charities, as Heritage and Environment Director for South West Lakes Trust, he oversees the organisations conservation, estate management, forestry and angling operations.
 A farmer’s son from Devon, Colin has a keen interest in the countryside, enjoys walking on Dartmoor and the coast, as well as good food and the occasional bit of cycling.